groff_diff(7) — Linux manual page

 Drawing commands

-(outlined) objects are drawn with the stroke color and filled
+ellipses, and polygons.
+Stroked (outlined) objects are drawn with

-(solid) ones shaded with the fill color.
-These are independent
+the stroke color and filled (solid) ones shaded with the fill

-properties; if you want a filled, stroked figure, you must draw
+color.
+These are independent properties; if you want a filled,

-the same figure twice using each command.
-A filled figure is
+stroked figure, you must draw the same figure twice using each

 Escape sequences

-of a few AT&T troff escape sequences (namely, \D, \f, \k, \n, \s,
+syntax of a few AT&T troff escape sequences (namely, \D, \f, \k,

-symbol roughly in Unicode code point order.
-Neutral apostrophes '
+Unicode code point order.

 \A'anything'